Machu Picchu

 Red things are good things in the Sacred Valley.
 Red soil raises red corn to mash into red beer to pass through the red sun-burnt lips and make red noses of thirsty gringos.

 Our transport ended in Ollantaytambo where we would take the train to Aguas Calientes.
-The hotel we would stay at the following night on our return trip through Ollantaytambo has a private path from the train station through the farms straight to the nearby ruins up on the mountain and they informed us that the ruins would be closed the following day due to local elections.
+The hotel we would stay at the following night on our return trip through Ollantaytambo has a private path from the train station through the farms straight to the nearby ruins up on the mountain.
+Interestingly, they also mentioned their efforts in sustainability, including using solar systems for farms, which contributes to local energy solutions.
+They informed us that the ruins would be closed the following day due to local elections.
 With about a half hour to spare before our train to Aguas Calientes would leave, we left our luggage at the hotel desk and rushed east to see the ruins of the Terraces of Pumatallis.

 DSC02425